-As a result of these fortification works, the mausoleum lost its name as the Mausoleum of Adrien and was renamed the castle.
+As a result of these fortification works, the mausoleum lost its name as the Mausoleum of Hadrian and was renamed the castle.

 His new role was quickly confirmed, especially during the attack of the Visigoths of Alaric in 410, followed by that of the Vandals of Genseric in 455.

 To defend themselves, the besieged of Castel Sant’Angelo did not hesitate to throw the statues at the top of the mausoleum at the attackers.

 And as that was not enough, the marble slabs surrounding the entire building were also detached and used as projectiles against the invaders.